A German former mailorder company develops itself from a multibrand dealer to an omnichannel lifestyle brand – in workwear retail.

 Alexander von Keyserlingk has recently visited the new Workwearstore® by Engelbert Strauss in Oberhausen, Germany and liked what he experienced.

 Being a native retailer himself, Alexander accompanies enterprises (including mail order companies) through the cycle, from setting up an expansion strategy to operational and local implementation of physical stores.
-You can email him directly or visit his LinkedIn profile for creative support in your expansion project.
+You can visit his LinkedIn profile for creative support in your expansion project.